-If schools have concerns about a pupil they believe to be a young carer, they can contact Family Action on 020 7272 6933 for advice and can refer the pupil on for services and support.
+If the Academy has concerns about a pupil they believe to be a young carer, they can contact Family Action on 020 7272 6933 for advice and can refer the pupil on for services and support.
 Further details can be found on the website. www.family-action.org.uk

-Pupils who are lesbian, gay, bi or trans (LGBT)
+Pupils who are lesbian, gay, bi or trans (LGBT) or gender questioning

-The school recognises that LGBT pupils, or pupils who are perceived to be LGBT, may be more vulnerable to bullying, harassment and victimisation and may find it difficult to disclose to staff due to a lack of trust in adults.
-The school/college will provide safe spaces and opportunities for LGBT pupils to raise concerns and will ensure that LBGT inclusion is part of the sex and relationships curriculum.
+The Academy recognises that LGBT pupils, or pupils who are perceived to be LGBT, may be more vulnerable to bullying, harassment and victimisation and may find it difficult to disclose to staff due to a lack of trust in adults.
+The Academy provides safe spaces and opportunities for LGBT pupils to raise concerns and will ensure that LBGT inclusion is part of the sex and relationships curriculum.